1201 North Market Street

-1201 North Market Street is a 360 ft, 23-story high rise building in Wilmington, Delaware.
+1201 North Market Street is a 360 ft, 23-story high rise building or skyscraper in Wilmington, Delaware.
 It is the tallest building in Wilmington and the state of Delaware.
 The tower was designed by the architectural firm of Skidmore, Owings & Merrill and opened in 1988.
-On clear days, the skyline of Philadelphia, 30 miles to the northeast, can be seen from the top floors.
+On clear days, the skyline of Center City, Philadelphia, 30 miles to the northeast, can be seen from the top floors.